ntduckien/NgocRongSao-Version1/README.md

 - Country: VietNam
 - Team: Light

+To purchase the latest update of NgocRongSao website, please contact Zalo Nguyen Duc Kien!

 We appreciate your respect for the creator and kindly request not to modify the author's information.

 ## Reporting a Vulnerability